dusklinux/.git_dotfiles_dir/Documents/pensive/linux/Post Install Setup/More +/Wisper/Faster Whisper.md

 $HOME/user_scripts/tts_stt/faster_whisper/faster_whisper_sst.sh
 ```

-> [!important] Running the script for the first time will take time cuz it needs to download the models.
+> [!important] Running the script for the first time will take time cuz it needs to download the model. which is around 320 mb in size. `distil-small.en`

 it'll downlaod the models at this location.